dr-matt-smith/unity-user-action-logger-web/README.md

 --------
 QUICK SETUP

-Add the package to your project - it will add a folder to your `Assets` containing the scripts and prefab you need
+Add package `matt-user-logger-web.unitypackage` to your project - it will add a folder to your `Assets` containing the scripts and prefab you need

 --------